Spribille-lab/2024-Microbial-occurrence-in-lichen-metagenomes/README.md

 * Summarized the emeraldBGC results
 	* Used `code/emerald_summarize.R`
 	* Analyzed the "nearest MiBGIG" assignments.
 Only retained hits that had Jaccard distance <0.7
 	* Saved the table with retained annotations as `results/tables/bgc_all_good_hits.txt`.
-In the text it's referenced as **Table SXXX**
+In the text it's referenced as **Supplementary Table 12**
 * Annotated iron metabolism genes using FeGenie
 ```
-will add details after asking Arkadiy
+FeGenie.py -bin_dir . -bin_ext faa -t 16 --orfs --meta  --heme  --makeplots -out fegenie_all -ref nr  --all_results
 ```
+	* FeGenie output table is referenced in the text as **Supplementary Table 9**
 * Visualized key metabolic traits
 	* Screened KEGG annotations for the annotation related to the key metabolic traits
 		* Anoxygenic Photosystem II (K08928, K08929, K13991, K13992, K08926, K08927)